IBM/cloud-native-starter/reactive/documentation/IKS.md

 $ sh iks-scripts/create-registry.sh
 ```

+If you already ran the IKS non-reactive example, you will already have a Container Registry.
+In a lite account you have only limited storage for images.
+It may therefore be necessary to remove the existing repository before creating a new one for the reactive example!

-The container images we will build next are stored in the Container Registry as `us.icr.io/cloud-native/<imagename>:<tag>` if you didn't change the defaults.
+The container images we will build next are stored in the Container Registry as `us.icr.io/cloud-native-<randomchars>/<imagename>:<tag>` if you didn't change the defaults.

 ## 2. Install Kafka and Postgres